HugoGuillen/HugoGuillen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Department of Visceral Surgery and Medicine, Inselspital, Bern University Hospital, University of Bern, Bern, Switzerland
+subtitle: Department of Visceral Surgery and Medicine, Inselspital, Bern University Hospital, University of Bern, Switzerland

 profile:
   align: right